RabbiHasanR/database-replication-postgresql/streaming-sync/README.md

 ## Primary Directory: File Explanations

-The `primary/` directory contains everything needed to build and initialize the primary (master) PostgreSQL node for replication.
+The `primary/` directory contains everything needed to build and initialize the primary (master) PostgreSQL node for synchronous replication.

 ### `Dockerfile`
 - **Purpose:**